mliou8/guestbook/README.txt

 Current Goals:

+-- Put the navbar into a

--- Landing page will allow you to add a new comment
+-- Landing page will allow you to add a new comment (Done)

--- One other page/route will allow you to view all the comments that have been submitted so far, with their body and the author that submitted it
+-- One other page/route will allow you to view all the comments that have been submitted so far, with their body and the author that submitted it (Done)

--- Using MongoDb to store and retrieve data
+-- Using MongoDb to store and retrieve data (done)